 When I (D.H.) was photographing AIDS research in Ghana in 2004, I briefly visited three of these castles, but at the time didn't really understand what I was seeing.
 With very limited time and oportunity, I was able to get just a few snapshots of the castle at Elmina and the one at Cape Coast.
 I visited several of the dungeons where slaves were kept, passed through the "door of no return", and held in my hands the actual iron bars used to secure the dungeons.
 These are very strange places.
 When I returned to the states I wanted to know more about these castles, but was surprised to find almost no information available.

-UNESCO, a part of the United Nations, has declared most of these sites as World Heritage Sites of immeasurable historical importance, and steps have been taken to preserve them(read the UNESCO 1998 REPORT)But the countries involved simply have no funds for doing this, and even if they did, HIV/AIDS and a thousand other causes would rightly take priority over the historical preservation of these sites.
+UNESCO, a part of the United Nations, has declared most of these sites as World Heritage Sites of immeasurable historical importance, and steps have been taken to preserve them(read the UNESCO 1998 REPORT)But the countries involved simply have no funds for doing this, and even if they did, HIV/AIDS, Ebola and a thousand other causes would rightly take priority over the historical preservation of these sites.
 And as such, the sites continue to deteriorate.

 Our documentaion of these sites consists of high-resolution digital photography including

 The photography is available for purchase to researchers, authors and educators and the general public via this website.

 Qualifications: As a professional photographer, Douglas Henderson has over 20 years of experience.
 His work has been published in The New York Times, Newsweek, Newsweek Japan, The National Enquirer, the National Examiner and others. www.douglashenderson.com